w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ## Voluntary Locking

-Polkadot utilize an idea called `Voluntary Locking` that lets the token holders increasing their voting power by declaring how long they are willing to lock-up their DOTs, hence, the maximum number of votes for each token holder will be calculated by the following formula:
+Polkadot utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock-up their DOTs, hence, the maximum number of votes for each token holder will be calculated by the following formula:

 ```
 Max votes = tokens * periods